18F/18f.gsa.gov/_posts/2016-05-11-tackling-challenges-facing-cities-in-collaboration-with-all-levels-of-government.md

 ---
-title: "Tackling problems facing cities in collaboration with all levels of government"
+title: "Tackling challenges facing cities in collaboration with all levels of government"
 date: 2016-05-11
 authors:
 - hillary
-- andrewmcmahon
 tags:
 - partners in government
 - digital services movement